kasp416h/Support-bot_API/README.md

-# Support-bot
+# Support-bot-API

-A nicely customizable support bot using chat-gpt
+A nicely customizable support bot api using chat-gpt